Your Gate to Europe

 1. Definition and Scope

-The document provides a broad definition of AI systems and categorizes certain systems as "high-risk".
+The Regulation provides a broad definition of AI systems and categorizes certain systems as "high-risk".
 However, the scope and criteria for determining which AI systems fall under this category may be subject to interpretation and require further clarification.
 Clearer guidelines and thresholds could help in ensuring consistent application and effective regulation.

 • Article 3: Definitions